Machine Unlearning on Pre-trained Models by Residual Feature Alignment Using LoRA: Introduction

 To address these challenges, we propose a fast and efficient unlearning method based on residual feature alignment using Low-Rank Adaptation (LoRA) \cite{hu2021lora}.
 LoRA is a fine-tuning method that introduces low-rank matrices into the model, allowing for efficient updates with low memory consumption and computational overhead.
 We address the above challenges by introducing LoRA modules in certain intermediate layers of the model: 1) To handle intermediate feature shift, we divide the intermediate features of the model into pre-trained features and residual features.
-We freeze the pre-trained features and achieve unlearning by adjusting the residual features to align with different objectives on the retained and the unlearning sets.
+We freeze the pre-trained features and achieve unlearning by adjusting the residual features to align with different objectives on the retained and unlearning sets.
 2) The residual features are initialized to zero (or near-zero), ensuring a smoother update process during the initialization of unlearning, preventing the model from deviating too quickly from the pre-trained model in the early stages of unlearning, thus maintaining proximity to the pre-trained model and reducing performance loss.
 3) To improve unlearning efficiency, we introduce LoRA modules only in the necessary intermediate layers.
 By adding low-rank matrices, we significantly reduce memory consumption and computational overhead, enabling even large-scale models to unlearn quickly and efficiently.

-Our main contributions are summarized as follows: \begin{enumerate} \item We propose a LoRA-based residual feature alignment method for machine unlearning, which enables efficient unlearning while maintaining consistency between the intermediate feature of the unlearned model and the pre-trained model. \item We mathematically reformulate the training objective for residual feature alignment, allowing the training process to be implemented via a teacher-student framework, thereby simplifying the implementation complexity. \item We conducted extensive experiments on various datasets and models.
+Our main contributions are summarized as follows: \begin{enumerate} \item We propose a LoRA-based residual feature alignment method for machine unlearning, which enables efficient unlearning while maintaining consistency between the intermediate features of the unlearned model and the pre-trained model. \item We formulate a dual-objective loss function that explicitly aligns residual features for both the retained and unlearning sets, ensuring precise control over the unlearning process.
+This formulation can be conveniently implemented within a teacher-student framework. \item We conducted extensive experiments on various datasets and models.
 The broad experimental results demonstrate the effectiveness and efficiency of our method. \end{enumerate}